matter-in-motion/mm/docs/units.md

 Controller.prototype.__init = function (units) {
   // all units are instantiated at this point
-  // getting components we're depended on
+  // getting components we're depended on this.db = units.require('db');
-  // here we can have estabileshed db connection this.db = units.require('db');
 };
 ```